Equity Leadership Initiative Inaugural Class of 2021/2022

 "It is imperative that we have Indigenous representation in all spaces to insure visibility and advocacy of the needs dearest to our communities.
 If I am to be of service to others, I need to learn how to use my voice with authority and a vision towards unity.
 I look forward to working with other like-minded individuals as we strive to be a support to our communities."

-A resident of Barrington, Francisco is a project manager with McMahon Associates in Lincoln.
+A resident of Barrington, Francisco is the Complete Streets Engineer for the Massachusetts Department of Transportation.
 To read more about Francisco, click here.

 excited and humbled to be part of the first cohort of the Rhode Island